timquinlan/mirrordemo/README.md

     $ docker-compose up
     $ curl http://localhost:8080/test

-You can use ab to do some basic load testing:
+You can use ab to do some basic load testing
     $ ab -n 100 -c 10 http://localhost:8080/